-Over 500 national and international medical professional delegates from as far as Australia and Taiwan travelled to NewcastleGateshead for the ASME ASM, which took place at the iconic Sage Gateshead on the city’s Quayside from 11-13 July 2018.
+Over 500 national and international medical professional delegates from as far as Australia and Taiwan travelled to NewcastleGateshead for the ASME ASM, which took place at The Glasshouse International Centre for Music on the city’s Quayside from 11-13 July 2018.

 The theme of the event was medical education with a global perspective, with esteemed keynote speakers flying in from around the globe to speak on the subject.
 Delegates attended keynote plenary speeches from influential speakers including Professors Phil Cotton, David Sklar, Deborah Helitzer and Susan van Schalkwyk, as well as attending networking events, workshops and social events – including an annual dinner at independent art gallery, The Biscuit Factory.